What is the application deadline for prospective students?

 Will I be guaranteed entrance into a non-Economics course?

-Courses that students may take outside of the Economics should be determined in consultation with Tony Gallego, Academic Advisor and Dr. Tibor Besedes, Director of Graduate Programs, along with the home department of the course the student wishes to take.
+Courses that students may take outside of the Economics should be determined in consultation with Dr. Danny Hughes or Dr. Tibor Besedes, Director of Doctoral Programs, along with the home department of the course the student wishes to take.
 For example, if a student wishes to take a course in the School of Mathematics, they will typically have to seek permission from the faculty member offering the course and/or the graduate coordinator of the School of Mathematics.
 It is important to understand that many courses are in high demand across campus and that class size and faculty availability are limited.
 Due to this, we cannot guarantee that a student will be able to get into one of these classes - each course will be determined on a case-by-case basis.

 However, in the past, students have been able to take a wide range of courses across campus.
 Many of our graduates now work in industries related to finance, marketing, consulting, information technology, business data analytics, and other areas.
 Equally, students have been placed in high level Ph.D. programs in areas such as Economics, Finance, Marketing, Business Strategy, Management, Psychology, and Political Science, among others.
 All of these testify to the fact that our students have been able to enroll in the courses necessary to specialize in a variety of areas.